robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

 - Generate incomplete or malformed reports
 - Fail to fetch prices or other data

-**You must manually review all CSV outputs before using them for tax purposes.**
+**You must manually review all CSV outputs before using them for any financial, accounting, or compliance purpose.**

 ## 9. THIRD-PARTY SERVICES

 The Program uses third-party APIs and services:
 - CCXT (exchange data)
-- StakeTaxCSV (staking rewards)
+- staketaxcsv (staking rewards)
 - Moralis (blockchain data)
 - Blockchair (blockchain data)
 - CoinGecko (stablecoin lists, token addresses)